boldlink/terraform-aws-s3/README.md

 This terraform module creates an S3 Bucket with the options of adding other s3 bucket configurations.

 ### Reasons to Use this Module over Stand Alone Resources
-- This module is easy to use with elaborate examples
+- This module offers simplicity through detailed examples, making it user-friendly.
-- Adheres to AWS security best practices by using checkov to enforce compliance
+- It follows AWS security best practices by utilizing checkov to ensure compliance.
-- Removes the complexity of configuring multiple stand alone resources
+- It simplifies the process of setting up s3 bucket with the desired configurations
+- The module provides support for lifecycle configuration.
+- In response to a recent AWS S3 update, this module now includes ownership control, allowing users to specify ownership types.
+The default is `ObjectWriter`
+- Encryption is enabled by default, allowing users to utilize existing AWS Customer Master Keys (CMKs) or create new ones using the module.
+Additionally, it supports Server-Side Encryption (SSE).
+- It includes support for S3 bucket notifications, enabling users to set up event-driven workflows.
+- Versioning is enabled by default, providing automatic version control.

 Examples available [here](./examples)